I need your help!

 An unstructured interview is an open-ended, free flowing conversation between the clinician and client.
 According to psychoanalysis, the nondirective interview was believed to serve as a catalyst for the client’s expression of their unconscious, for example by means of transference and free associations.
 Transference is when the client treats the therapist as if the therapist was an important figure in the client’s past—for example, if the client treats the therapist as if the therapist were the client’s parent.
 Notes were frowned upon because they were viewed as disrespectful to the client and a disruption of the flow of session.

 A problem of the unstructured interview is that taking a different “conversation path” (i.e., asking different questions) or having a different clinician led to different information extracted from the client and to low inter-rater and test–retest reliability.
 The unstructured interview is susceptible to multiple forms of bias, such as halo effects when dealing with a polite client.
 Another important form of (cognitive) bias is confirmation bias, in which clinicians look for evidence that confirms their hypothesis about the client, which leads to the tendency to stop the interview once the first diagnosis is identified, and to fewer diagnoses.
 This is known as diagnostic overshadowing.
+Diagnostic overshadowing is analogous to challenges that radiologists have in identifiying a second tumor after already identifying one tumor, known as “satisfaction of search” (Fleck et al., 2010).
 The unstructured interview is also susceptible to race, gender, class bias, etc.

 In general, unstructured interviews show low reliability.
 The low reliability of unstructured interviews is a result of several factors.
 One factor is information variance: different information is extracted from the client in each interview.
 Another factor that contributes to the low reliability of unstructured interviews is criterion variance, where different criteria are used to determine the presence or absence of a condition.
 Criterion variance was inadequate once criterion-based diagnosis came along.
 A third factor that contributes to the low reliability of unstructured interviews is varying levels of skill and knowledge of interviewers.